PlaidCloud/website/content/en/docs/concepts/workloads/controllers/replicaset.md

 * Learn about [Deployments](/docs/concepts/workloads/controllers/deployment/).
 * [Run a Stateless Application Using a Deployment](/docs/tasks/run-application/run-stateless-application-deployment/), which relies on ReplicaSets to work.
-* `ReplicaSet` is a top-level resource in the Kubernetes REST API.
+* `ReplicaSet` is a top-level resource in the PlaidCloud REST API.
   Read the {{< api-reference page="workload-resources/replica-set-v1" >}}
   object definition to understand the API for replica sets.
 * Read about [PodDisruptionBudget](/docs/concepts/workloads/pods/disruptions/) and how